 Coppi e Bartali, Bartali e Coppi

 Fausto Coppi and Gino Bartali: two cycling legends of Italy.
-The rivalry between them is maybe the most famous sporting duel in history.
-It has been started during the World War II, and continued afterward.
+The rivalry between them is perhaps the most famous sporting duel in history.
+It has been started during World War II and continued afterward.
+In December 2012, RCS Sport, the organizer of the Giro d’Italia, has put together 100 journalists to rate the greatest moments …

 Ciao, Alfredo Martini